 Long-term liabilities

-A company’s financial responsibilities that need to be taken care of over more than a year are labeled as long-term liabilities.
+A company’s financial responsibilities that need to be taken care of over more than a year are labeled as long-term liabilities in accounting.
 Long-term liabilities include payables such as business loans and mortgages.
 Oftentimes, short-term liabilities are also counted in long-term liabilities when they are carried on to the next year.
 Thus, any liability, which is bound to be paid off in more than a year, is regarded as a long-term liability.

 -